JV4K/JV4K/README.md

 ### Hi there 👋
-I study Mechatronics/Robotics at Tomsk Polytechnic University.
+I am taking my masters degree on Mechatronics/Robotics at Tomsk Polytechnic University.
 - 🔭 I’m currently working on mecanum wheeled robot.
-Specifically on the lower level (motor control with STM32)
+Mcu firmware, SoC linux software w ROS2
-- 🌱 I’m currently learning control theory and C-programming of MCUs
+- 🌱 I’m currently learning RTOS, ROS2 and MicroROS

 I've been interested in custom keyboars for a couple of years, so some MK projects are highly possible.
 <!--